tnfssc/IITH_CS3530_Assign2_Dec2020/README.md

 - Initialize the project using `npm run init`
 - Compile the project using `npm run build`
 - Start the server using `npm run server`
-- Start the client using `npm run client localhost:1337`
+- Start the client using `npm run client localhost:1337` and follow the instructions

 ---
 ## Docs